asnaencorerpg/asnaencorerpg.github.io/manuals/vs/projects/HelloWorld.md

 All new Encore users may benefit from this quick hands-on illustration of the potential of combining Encore, .NET SDK tools, and Visual Studio.

 > This demo assumes Encore RPG for Visual Studio has been installed.
-Please review [Installation and Setup](ecrInstallationandsetup) if necessary.
+Please review [Installation and Setup]/manuals/getting-started/Installationandsetup.html) if necessary.

 * [Create the Project](#create-the-project)
 * [Modify and Run the Project](#modify-and-run-the-project)